 Mathematica is designing and conducting an evaluation to build evidence about effective strategies and approaches being implemented as part of the REO grant program.

 Individuals who have been incarcerated face daunting challenges in re-entering society and in their lives following incarceration.
 Many lack education, work experience, family support, and housing.
 In addition, substance abuse and mental health problems are common.
 Without adequate supports, recidivism is likely.

-We study programs and services to improve employment outcomes, strengthen family relationships, and provide health and financial supports for individuals involved with the justice system.
-Our team is evaluating initiatives for multiple populations, including youth offenders, adults in jails and prisons, and former offenders.
+We study programs and services to improve education and employment outcomes, strengthen family relationships, and provide health and financial supports for individuals involved with the justice system.
+Our researchers are evaluating initiatives for multiple populations, including youth offenders, adults in jails and prisons, and former offenders.
 Our work provides insight into the effectiveness of interventions occurring at many points of contact with the juvenile and criminal justice systems, including violence prevention programs, bail programs, and juvenile justice reform efforts in cities and counties across the country.

 Reentry Employment Opportunities Evaluation: Serving Justice-Involved Youths and Adults